MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_forecase_rare_events.md

 ```prolog
 belief(hypothesis(ED_spike_coming), evidence([storm_building, 911_bump, fuel_lag]), 0.31).  /* pre-surge slice */
 ```
 Live data gets matched against these slices.
 When enough “gears start slipping” at once, the joint probability lifts modestly — enough to trigger a polite heads-up instead of an air-raid siren.

+To clarify the point, think of predicting 7.0+ magnitude earthquakes.
+They are very rare, but they happen enough that at least a few will happen somewhere on Earth during a person's lifetime.
+The first instinct is to create a model on any tremors or lesser earthquakes to help predict the big one.
+That alone does help today, but there could be other non-obvious signals.
+For example, maybe there is some truth to changes in the behavior of some aninals, maybe they sense something we never thought of sensing.

+#### Compare Normal vs Pre Rare Event with Additive Markov Models

+Let's drill deeper into the "sliced Markov models" I just mentioned.
+It's the key to the technique of comparing processes before a rare event happens against processes well before the rare event.
+That utilizes the
+[additive Markov models](https://github.com/MapRock/TimeMolecules/tree/main/tutorials/additive_markov_models) capability of Time Molecules.

+For example, say we want to forecast an serious "bad press" event, such as a food poisoning event for a food distributor.
+Let's say such an event has happened a dozen times over the past 10 years across the world.
+That's an awfully small sampling.
+They are rare events, each with some uncommon, undetectable signals prior to the event.
+So predicting them is mostly futile.

+However, the food industry is so fundamental that it's connected to countless systems in the world.
+For each system, we could create pairs of Markov models, each pair the same except for the date range (normal times versus prior to the event).
+Out of all of those pairs of Markov models, we might find a noticable set of differences that might at first seem unrelated.

 ### Key Discoveries (the “aha, that’s the gut feeling” moments)